andyegli/daysave.app/docs/md_aeg/daysave_user_stories.md

 ### User Stories
 - I would like to use a flexible Authenticaion Methodes
 - I would like to use flexible 2FA Methodes
-- I would like to use Role-Based Access Control (RBAC)
+- I would like to use Role-Based Access Control (RBAC) and Permissions
-- I would like to follow the principle of least prifileges
+- I would like to follow the principle of least privileges
 - I would like to be able to rate limit access to API
 - I would kike to be able to detect bots accessing the system
 - I would kike to use MySQL with Sequelize and migrate.js for saver and easier database interaction
-- I would like to implemnt an API easier integration with mobiles and 3rd party applications
+- I would like to implemnt an API for easier integration with mobiles and 3rd party applications
-- I would like to use MVC architecture
+- I would like to use MVC architecture for the pages
+- I would like to use ECMAScript Modules (ESM) syntax for uniform server and client code and better performance
-- I would like to implement
+- I would like to implement and support subscription, payment_methodes and payments
 - require guests to register before beeing able to authenticate
 - require users to be authenticated before using the application
 - like to offer the guest multiple option to register
 - like to offer users to authenticate using their preffered authentication methode
 - like to offer users to assign one or more 2fa methodes to a authentication methode
 - want a comprehencive audit log
-- want users to be locke out after to many login attemps to throttle brute-force attempts
+- want users to be locked out after to many login attemps to throttle brute-force attempts
 - I want source IP's to be blocked if they abuse the system

 ### Use Cases